getify/You-Dont-Know-JS/scope & closures/ch5.md

 **`bar()` still has a reference to that scope, and that reference is called closure.**

-So, a few microseconds later, when the variable `baz` is invoked, being just another reference to the inner function we initially labeled `bar`, this inner function executes, and duly has *access* to his normal lexical scope, so he can access the variable `a` just as we'd see before.
+So, a few microseconds later, when the variable `baz` is invoked, being just another reference to the inner function we initially labeled `bar`, this inner function executes, and duly has *access* to his normal lexical scope, so he can access the variable `a` just as we'd seen before.

 But the inner function is being invoked well outside of his lexical scope.
 The "magic" that allows him to maintain a reference to access his lexical scope even though he's no longer *acting inside* that scope is... you guessed it: **closure**.